Asim-Dreams/dreams/README.md

 * Qt3 - version 3.0.4 or later

-* Libraries from asim-core.
-If not installed or available in ../asim-core, then check out the ./confgure switches on how to find them.
+* Libraries from asimcore.
+If not installed or available in ../asimcore, then check out the ./confgure switches on how to find them.

 Build procedure: